dimanikulin/dimanikulin/incubator/WhatILearnedAsSoftwareDeveloper.md

 Here you will
 - Discover the essential aspects of software development, including code quality, documentation practices, and implementation strategies
 - Explore the importance of checking code quality using automated tools while also recognizing the value of manual code review for adherence to coding standards
-- Learn about effective code documentation techniques in both C++ and Python languages, and uncover the significance of tracking implementation status for better requirement coverage
+- Learn about effective code documentation techniques in both C++ and Python languages
 - Dive into the implementation phase using the versatile QT library for user interface development, exploring the transition from QWidgets to QML
 - Gain insights into leveraging various UI languages, working with databases like SQLite and CSV, and bridging the gap between C++ and Python code
 - Lastly, explore the creation of a riff parser, adding an additional skill set to your software development toolkit